Mexico–United States border: Geography

 U.S. Border Patrol at Algodones Sand Dunes, California.
 The fence on the U.S.–Mexican border is a special construction of narrow, 15 ft tall elements that are movable vertically.
-This way, they can be lifted on top of the ever-shifting sand dunes.
+This way, they can be lifted on top of the ever-shifting dunes.

 The Mexico–United States border extends 3,145 km, in addition to the maritime boundaries of 29 km into the Pacific Ocean and 19 km into the Gulf of Mexico.
 It is the tenth-longest border between two countries in the world.

-The Mexico–U.S. border begins at the Initial Point of Boundary Between U.S. and Mexico, which is set one marine league (three nautical miles) south of the southernmost point of San Diego Bay.
+The Mexico–U.S. border begins at the Initial Point of Boundary Between U.S. and Mexico, which is set one marine league (three nautical miless) south of the southernmost point of San Diego Bay.
 The border then proceeds for 227 km in a straight line towards the confluence of the Colorado River and Gila River.
 The border continues southwards along the Colorado River for 39 km, until it reaches a point 20. mi south of the Gila River confluence.
 The border then follows a series of lines and parallels totaling 859 km.
 First, it follows a straight line from the Colorado River to the intersection of the 31° 20′ parallel north and the 111th meridian west.
 It then proceeds eastwards along the 31° 20′ parallel north up to a meridian 100. mi west of the point where the Rio Grande crosses the 31° 47′ parallel north, It then proceeds northwards along that meridian up to the 31° 47′ parallel north and then eastwards along that parallel until it meets the Rio Grande.

 According to the International Boundary and Water Commission, the continental border then follows the middle of the Rio Grande—according to the 1848 Treaty of Guadalupe Hidalgo between the two nations, "along the deepest channel" (also known as the thalweg)—a distance of 2,020. km to its mouth at the Gulf of Mexico.
 The Rio Grande frequently meanders along the Texas–Mexico border.
 As a result, the U.S. and Mexico have a treaty by which the Rio Grande is maintained as the border, with new cut-offs and islands being transferred to the other nation as necessary.
 The Boundary Treaty of 1970 between Mexico and the U.S. settled all outstanding boundary disputes and uncertainties related to the Rio Grande border.
 The U.S. states along the border, from west to east, are California, Arizona, New Mexico, and Texas.
 The Mexican states along the border are Baja California, Sonora, Chihuahua, Coahuila, Nuevo León, and Tamaulipas.
-Among the U.S. states, Texas has the longest stretch of the border with Mexico, while California has the shortest.
+Among the U.S. states, Texas has the longest stretch of border with Mexico, while California has the shortest.
 Among the states in Mexico, Chihuahua has the longest border with the U.S., while Nuevo León has the shortest.
 Along the border are 23 U.S. counties and 39 Mexican municipalities.